khalsz/Snowflake-Dimensional-data-Modeling-for-Courier-Service-Shipment/README.md

-# Courier Delivery Snowflake Data Dimensional Modelling
+# Snowflake Schema Dimensional Modeling of Courier Deliveries

 ## Overview

-This project provides a Python Snowflake data dimensional modelling for modeling courier delivery data into datawarehouse.
+This project provides a Python Snowflake data dimensional modeling for modeling courier delivery data into data warehouse.
 It can be used to ingest data from a CSV file, create and populate dimension and fact tables in a snowflake schema database (PostgreSQL in this example), and execute user-defined SQL queries for further analysis.

 ## Features